The Furchester Hotel: Broadcast

-In the US, the show is on YouTube, Sesame Street Go, iTunes, and as of 26 September 2016, on Sprout.
+In the US, the show is on YouTube, Sesame Street Go, iTunes, as of 26 September 2016, on Sprout, and as of 2017, several Furchester Hotel seasons 1 and 2 episodes were released part of Elmo’s World home video releases.
 In Australia, the show was airing on 13 April 2015 at 7:30 am on ABC Kids.
 In South Africa, Poland and Australia, the show was airing on CBeebies.
-In the UK, Canada, Spain, France, Belgium, the Netherlands, Hong Kong and Singapore, the show is on Netflix.
+In the USA, UK, Canada, Spain, France, Belgium, the Netherlands, Hong Kong and Singapore, the show is on Netflix.
 In Canada, the show is on Knowledge Kids, TVOKids and CBC Kids.
 In Ireland, the show was dubbed into Irish language called "Óstán Furchester" on Cúla 4 on 6 June 2018.
 In Mexico, the show premiered on Azteca 7 on 20 June 2022 as "Plaza Sésamo: El Hotel Furchester".
 In the United Arab Emirates, the show aired on e-Junior.
 In Asia, the show aired on Disney Junior Southeast Asia.